top of page

 Richard Law 1828 - 1912

 We don't really know where Richard was born.
-In 1851 he is based at Dover Heights barracks in Heigham, Kent and the census overview lists his birthplace as Ballaby, Londonderry, Ireland, but the real document says Bellaghy.
+In 1851 he was based at Dover Heights barracks in Heigham, Kent and the census overview lists his birthplace as Ballaby, Londonderry, Ireland, but the real document says Bellaghy.
+A tad worried here as he is supposed to be in the Navy.
+But Dover is a Navy place right?
 In 1861 he listed Ireland only and in 1871 he would not say where he had been born.
 But in 1881 he states that it was Castlebar in Co Mayo.
 In 1891 he refuses to name the birthplace of any of his family members!!
-1901 is illeguble and the last one - 19 is clearly Castlebar.
+1901 is illeguble and the last one - 1911 is clearly Castlebar.

 Wherever he was born, it was about 1828.
 We have no other details from this time.
 Castlebar was under a really awful English landowner, and many people left the area to seek their fortunes abroad … or died.

-We know that he joined the Royal Navy and he would have learned the trade at HMS Ganges near Harwich in Essex.
-At home, he had trained to be a carpenter and as a carpenter on board the HMS Rodney.
-He was also based at Diver Heights in 1851.
+We know that he joined the Royal Navy and was at HMS Ganges near Harwich in Essex.
+At home, he had trained to be a carpenter and he was listed as the ship's carpenter on board the HMS Rodney.
 He was awarded the Crimea medal.
-He was given the medal personally by Queen Victoria on Monday Aug 20 1855.
 And he was back in civilian life by 1861.

 Q Vic giving medals.png